Exploring Underfitting in Depth

 Learning Rate

-Adjust the learning rate appropriately so that the model can fully learn.
+Adjust the learning rate to ensure the model can learn effectively.

-A learning rate that's too high can make the learning unstable, but if it's too low, underfitting may occur.
+A learning rate that’s too high can make learning unstable, while one that’s too low may lead to underfitting.

 Batch Size